-Does a Sunday school class require a quorum?
+Does a Sunday school require a quorum?

 There are some churches out there that require golf carts to move through parking lots, tags and intercoms for childcare, and separate staff just to organize coffee fellowship.
 These are the congregations with fog machines, headliner worship bands, and personalized latte brands.
 However, not all bodies of believers are quite so numerous.